frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 </p>

 # Acknowledgements
 This script set would not have been created without the guidance of @kmruddy and @lucdekens.
-Thanks Valentin Bondzio for verification of NUMA details and Niels Hagoort and the TM vSphere team for making their lab available to me.
+Thanks, Valentin Bondzio, for verification of NUMA details and Niels Hagoort and the TM vSphere team for making their lab available to me.